max107/flexy-site/src/framework/core-visibility.md

 category: core
 ---

-Компонент `visibility` позволяет отображать и скрывать блоки в зависимости от media.
-Компонент не имеет настроек и зависит от настроек для `flexy-breakpoint` и имеет 2 модификатора состояния.
+Visibility allow to show/hide containers based on media query.

-* Модификатор `_only` - Только для указанного media
+* `_only` modifier for current media only
-* Модификатор `_up` - Для указанного media и выше
+* `_up` modified for current and up media

 ---

-## Отображение блока только для определенного breakpoint
+## Show for current breakpoint

 <div class="b-visible b-visible_small_only">
     <div class="b-helper">b-visible b-visible_small_only</div>